iobroker-community-adapters/ioBroker.bayernluft/README.md

 **Tests:** ![Test and Release](https://github.com/iobroker-community-adapters/ioBroker.bayernluft/workflows/Test%20and%20Release/badge.svg)

 ## BayernLuft Adapter for ioBroker
-Connects BayernLuft into IoBroker
+Connects ventilation device manufactured by [BayernLuft](https://www.bayernluft.de/) to IoBroker systems.

+## Disclaimer
+**All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
+This personal project is maintained in spare time and has no business goal.**

 ## What needs to be done?
-To use this adapter, you need to change the export template of the device **Be sure to follow the steps below**
+To use this adapter, you need to change the export template of the device.
+**Be sure to follow the steps below**

 ## How to change the Template?